endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 Given the nature of picking ATS, where favorites have to win by a certain amount of points, it stands to my expectations that the random generator would fare better here than in SUP, where no knowledge is leveraged.
 This expectation has so far turned out to be validated.

-Though by some fluke coincidence the number of correct picks by the **Random** "model" has an equal number, 41, for both SUP and ATS  through week 6 this number carries different significance in each area.
+Though by some fluke coincidence the number of correct picks by the **Random** "models"[fn: two separate number generators were implemented, one for SUP and one for ATS] have an equal number, 41, for both SUP and ATS through week 6, this number carries different significance in each context.
 Forty-one correct picks for SUP places it last in the standings against the other sources while beating out the CBS experts in ATS: 41 correct picks versus 38 for the human panel.

 **Predictive Results, Against the Spread**